cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ![Cosmo_EER_Diagram.png](Cosmo_EER_Diagram.png)
 <div style="text-align: right">Databases EER diagram</div>

-##### 1 - Products DB (`cosmo_tables.sql` and `Products` DB)
+##### 1 - Products DB (`cosmo_tables.sql` file --> `Products` DB)
 The `Products` database, also referred to as `OBF DB`, contains cosmetic products related information and is divided into two large tables, `products_table`and `ingredients_table`, and a smaller one, `search_products`.

 ###### Products table (`products_table`)
 The product table is a cleaned up version of the database downloaded from [Open Beauty Facts](https://world.openbeautyfacts.org/data/en.openbeautyfacts.org.products.csv).
 This 18843 rows x 176 columns table was first modified by our `clean_csv_tables.py` script using the `pandas` library and a homemade `ListDF.py` module in order to only keep products for which a proper list of ingredients was available.
 A unique `productID` was created for each row, and only 17 columns were selected, resulting in a 7082 rows x 18 columns table.
 A monotonically increasing `field1` index field was also added because, as the database was being cleaned up, some rows were deleted but the others kept the same `productID` for consistency. *(see EER diagram above)*

 ###### Ingredients table (`ingredients_table`)
 The `ingredients_text` column from the products table was then parsed, transformed into a list and expanded, so that for each `productID`, every single ingredient would go into a single column according to its index in the list.
-This step created a new 7082 rows x 119 columns table in which the first field corresponds to the `productID, and the others to the index of ingredients within the ingredients list, from `0` to `117`. *(see EER diagram above)*
+This step created a new 7082 rows x 119 columns table in which the first field corresponds to the `productID`, and the others to the index of ingredients within the ingredients list, from `0` to `117`. *(see EER diagram above)*

-###### Search table (`search_products`)
+###### Search table (`temp_search_results.sql`file --> `search_products` table)
 This table temporarily stores the results of individual product searches so that they can be retrieved and displayed on the `Results` web page while doing another search. *(see EER diagram above)*

-##### 2 - Users & Wishlist DB (`CFG_Projet`)
+##### 2 - Users & Wishlist DB (`user_info_and_wish_list_db.sql` file --> `CFG_Projet` DB)
 Our application is optimised for usability, with the Users & Wishlist DB being designed to save user information, so that they can come back to view their previous searches and wishlist.
 When users create an account, our web pages send the information they inserted into the forms to our DB.

 ###### Users information table (`Users_Info`)
-The Users Info table stores information that has been taken from the user such as their name and email address.
-This table is connected to the wishlist table through a primary key.
+The Users Info table stores information that has been provided by users, such as their name and email address.
+This table is connected to the Wishlist table through a primary key.

 ###### Wishlist table (`Wish_List`)
-The Wish List DB stores products found through our cosmetic search engine, and to which the user would like to come back.
+The Wishlist DB stores products found through our cosmetic search engine, and to which the user would like to come back.
 The Wish List stores data for a particular user retrieved using the API.

 #### DB Utils (+ credentials)
 The bulk of the operations listed below is handled by the DB_utils files.